Bibliolatry: Sikhism

-Sikhism is a religion founded by Guru Nanak.
-It considers its scripture, the Guru Granth Sahib, as the living Guru.
+The Sikh scripture, the Guru Granth Sahib, is considered as the living Guru.
 Sikhs install it in the sanctum of Sikh temples, and devotees reverentially greet it by bowing and prostrating before it.
 Since the early 20th century, Farquhar and other scholars consider it as a form of idolatry that believers practice the matha tekna (bowing down and touching one's head to the floor) at the door of a Gurdwara or before the Guru Granth Sahib, and other daily rituals such as putting the scripture to bed (sukhasan) in a bedroom (sachkhand), waking it up every morning, carrying it in a procession and re-opening it (prakash) in major Sikh Gurdwaras.
 When open in the sanctum of a Sikh Gurdwara, it is within an expensive brocade and attendants fan it as an act of homage.

 According to James Moffatt, the ritual veneration given by Sikhs to the Guru Granth Sahib is "true bibliolatry".
 The widespread devotional worship of the Guru Granth Sahib in these temples has drawn comparisons to the Sikh scripture is being ritually treated like an idol.
-In this view, idolatry is any form of worship or holy reverence to any object, such as an icon, a ritualized direction, or a house of worship.
+In this view, idolatry is any form of worship or holy reverence to any object, such as an icon, a ritualised direction, or a house of worship.

 Scholars such as Eleanor Nesbitt state the Nanaksar Gurdwaras practice of offering food cooked by Sikh devotees to the Guru Granth Sahib, as well as curtaining the scripture during this ritual, as a form of idolatry.
 Baba Ishar Singh of the international network of Sikh temples has defended this practice because he states that the Sikh scripture is more than paper and ink.

 According to Kristina Myrvold, every Sikh scripture copy is treated like a person and venerated with elaborate ceremonies which are a daily means of "merit bestowing ministrations".
 These daily ritual ministrations and paying of homage for the scripture by Sikhs, states Myrvold, is not unique to Sikhism.
 It moulds "meanings, values and ideologies" and creates a framework for congregational worship, states Myrvold, that is found in all major faiths.

+Arya Samaj founder Dayanand Saraswati accused the Sikh faith of bibliolatry in the 1870s, but was refuted in public debates by the Lahore Singh Sabha theologician Giani Ditt Singh who later wrote his rebuttal in Sadhu Dayanand Te Mera Samvad ("My Dialogue with the 'Holy Man' Dayanand").
+Ditt Singh defined bibliolatry as the substitution of an idol with a book, and pointed out that the Guru Granth Sahib does not substitute for the divine presence of Waheguru but instead instructs Sikhs on spiritual and real-world conduct.
+He also said that measures such as fanning the scripture with fly whisks and wrapping it in multiple layers of cloth are intended to preserve the scripture from damage by vermin.
+(Printing presses were not introduced to Punjab until the colonial era.)